eXcomm/3dfi-api-php/README.md

 ?>
 ```

-## Response Formats
+### Response

-Data from the API is output either as a JSON object, Javascript, or XML (depending on the format you choose).
+Data returned from the API is output either as a JSON object, Javascript, or XML (depending on the format you choose).

 - `json`: the output will be valid JSON with the mimetype of `application/json`.
 - `jsonp`: the output will be valid HTML with the mimetype of `application/javascript`.
 - `eml`: the output will be valid EmotionML with the mimetype of `text/xml`.

+For further documentation on the response data model please consult the [nViso Developer Platform Portal](https://developer.nviso.net) for more information.

 ## Support & Feedback